heathgr/s-is-for-store/README.md

 # Basic Example

 > Note: The code for this example is written in TypeScript.
-However, S is for Store works just fine with vanilla JavaScript.
+However, S is for Store works just fine with plain JavaScript.
 If you aren't using TypeScript, a JavaScript example is available in this package's repository at `examples/basic-implementation.js`.

 ``` ts
 import { createStore } from 's-is-for-store'